nicholasadamou/set-me-up/README.md

 The editor module comes with [neovim](https://neovim.io/) and [vim](https://www.vim.org/), although `neovim` is considered to be used over `vim`.
 Should you enjoy using `vi` outside your terminal you can use [oni](https://www.onivim.io/).
 [SpaceVim](https://spacevim.org/) provides a good configuration base and is referenced in all three `vi` editors.

-For tasks you don't want to solve in `vi` you can use [Intellij IDEA ultimate](https://www.jetbrains.com/idea/) or [Sublime Text 3](https://www.sublimetext.com/).
-The Sublime Text configuration comes with a few [useful plugins](.dotfiles/tag-smu/modules/editor/editor.sh#L8-L19) that are managed via [Package Control](https://packagecontrol.io/).
+For tasks you don't want to solve in `vi` you can use [Intellij IDEA](https://www.jetbrains.com/idea/) or [Visual Studio Code](https://code.visualstudio.com/).
+The Visual Studio Code configuration comes with a few [useful plugins](.dotfiles/tag-smu/modules/editor/vscode).

 [Macdown](https://macdown.uranusjr.com/) for Markdown editing, [p4merge](https://www.perforce.com/products/helix-core-apps/merge-diff-tool-p4merge) for merging/diffing and [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) as default git difftool are also part of the editor module.

-Apart from theme and fonts, all editors come preconfigured, except Intellij. ([SpaceVim](.dotfiles/tag-smu/SpaceVim.d), [Oni](.dotfiles/tag-smu/config/oni), [Sublime](.dotfiles/tag-smu/modules/editor/sublime)).
+Apart from theme and fonts, all editors come pre-configured, except Intellij. ([SpaceVim](.dotfiles/tag-smu/SpaceVim.d), [Oni](.dotfiles/tag-smu/config/oni), [VSCode](.dotfiles/tag-smu/modules/editor/vscode)).
 To synchronize your Intellij configuration I recommend using the official [Settings Sync plugin](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#IDE_settings_sync)

-Why not use Atom or Visual Studio Code?

-The above editors fulfill my daily needs and neither Atom nor Visual Studio Code were able to handle **large** files in multiple attempts.
-Not having an incentive to switch, I am continuing to use Sublime Text.

 #### [essentials](.dotfiles/tag-smu/modules/essentials)